de1chk1nd/f5-k8s-istio-lab/docs/source/index.rst

 |
 | **Chapter 2** finishes the calico installation and basic BGP set up
 |
-| **Chapter 3** shows how to deploy basic kubernetes ingress services and auto-configure the bigip (Contianer Ingress Service - CIS)
+| **Chapter 2.1** shows how to deploy basic kubernetes ingress services and auto-configure the bigip (Contianer Ingress Service - CIS)
 |
-| **Chapter 4** shows how to integrate NGINX Ingress Services and use f5 CIS-NGINX Controller to use f5 big ip and nginx ingress (Project Chimera)
+| **Chapter 2.2** shows how to integrate NGINX Ingress Services and use f5 CIS-NGINX Controller to use f5 big ip and nginx ingress (Project Chimera)
 |
-| **Chapter 5** advance usage of F5 and NGINX Ingress Services
+| **Chapter 2.3** advance usage of F5 and NGINX Ingress Services
+|
+| **Chapter 3** installs ISTIO and uses f5 for external facing services
 |

 .. toctree::